Ipswich: 21st century

 Ipswich has experienced a building boom in the early part of the 21st century.
 Construction has mainly concentrated around the former industrial dock which is now known as the Ipswich Waterfront.
 Regeneration to the area has made it a hub of culture in Ipswich, the area boasts fine dining restaurants, a boutique hotel, and the new regional university, the University of Suffolk.
 The new high rise buildings of the Regatta Quay development has topped the list of the tallest buildings in Ipswich.
-The mixed-use high rise building, the Cranfield Mill, is currently the tallest building in East Anglia.
+The mixed-use high rise building, The Mill, is currently the tallest building in Suffolk.

 Ipswich has made several unsuccessful bids for city status.
 The town does not have a cathedral, so the Bishop of St Edmundsbury and Ipswich is based at Bury St Edmunds, the former county town of West Suffolk.

+Ipswich is the largest town in Suffolk, followed by Lowestoft and Bury St Edmunds, and the third-largest population centre in East Anglia, after Peterborough and Norwich.
+It is 65 mi northeast of London and in 2011 had a population of 144,957.
+The Ipswich built-up area is the fourth-largest in the East of England and the 42nd-largest in England and Wales.
+It includes the towns and villages of Kesgrave, Woodbridge, Bramford and Martlesham Heath.

 Localities

 The waterfront is now devoted primarily to leisure use and includes extensive recent development of residential apartment blocks and a university campus.
 Businesses operated from the dock include luxury boats and a timber merchant.
 Other industries have been established to the south of the wet dock.
 The area was flooded in 2013 during a tidal surge.
 In February 2019 a flood gate, which protects the "New Cut", was unveiled.
 The flood barrier, similar in design to the Thames Barrier, cost £67m.
 The Ipswich Village Development, begun in 2002 around Russell Road, is home to Suffolk County Council and Ipswich Borough Council.